llpeterson/applications/infrastructure.md

 types of devices can report, *plus* what configuration information those same devices are able to respond to.
-Agreeing to a single standard for configuration is inherently challenging because every vendor claims their device is a unicorn, unlike the devices their competitors sell.
+Agreeing to a single standard for configuration is inherently challenging because every vendor claims their device is a unicorn, unlike any of the devices their competitors sell.
 (That is to say, the challenge is not entirely technical.)

 The general approach is to allow each device manufacturer to publish a *data model* that specificies the configuration knobs (and available monitoring data) for its product, and limit standardization to the modeling language.
-The leading candidate is YANG, which stands for *Yet Another Next Generation*, a name chosen to poke fun at the fact that it's different than YAML (*YAML Ain't Markup Language*), both of which are vairants of XML.
+The leading candidate is YANG, which stands for *Yet Another Next Generation*, a name chosen to poke fun at how often a do-over proves necessary.
+YANG can be viewed as a restricted version of XSD, which you may recall is a language for defining a schema (model) for XML.
+That is, YANG defines the structure of the data.
+But unlike XSD, YANG is not XML-specific.
+It can instead be used in conjunction with different over-the-wire message formats, including XML, but also ProtoBufs and JSON.

-What's important is the data model that defines the semantics of the variables available to be read and written in a programatic form (i.e., it's not just text in a standards specification).
+What's important about going in this direction is that the data model that defines the semantics of the variables available to be read and written in a programatic form (i.e., it's not just text in a standards specification).
 It's not a free-for-all with each vendor defining a unique model since the network operators that buy network hardware have a strong incentive to drive the models for similar devices towards convergence.
 YANG makes the process of creating, using, and modifying models more programmable, and hence, adaptable to this process.

-As mentioned earlier, this is currently an active area of work, with OpenConfig being one of the contenders.
-OpenConfig uses YANG as its modeling language (around which it has established a process for driving the industry towards common models), plus a ProtoBuf-based specification for how a management tool communicates with devices using gRPC (which you may recall, runs on top of HTTP).
+This is where OpenConfig comes in.
+It uses YANG as its modeling language, but has also established a process for driving the industry towards common models).
+OpenConfig also adopts a ProtoBuf-based specification for how a management tool communicates with devices using gRPC (which you may recall, runs on top of HTTP).
 Because we don't have enough acroynms, this particular application of gRPC is